ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 ## Infrastructure Integration

-Finally, we need to package this framework in a way that works with our existing infrastructure.
-Currently, systems like `launch.py` and `online_rl.py` expect complete, standalone scripts.
-We can maintain compatibility while using our new framework through careful BUILD rules:
+Finally, we need to package `trace_runner.py` in a way that works with our existing infrastructure.
+Our current systems have specific expectations:

+- `launch.py` requires Python modules that define `absl` flags and provide a `hypers()` function for parallel job launching
+- `online_rl.py` expects Docker images that accept standard configuration flags
+- Both systems assume scripts handle their own storage operations

+The `hypers()` requirement can be satisfied by adding it to our `TraceGenerator` protocol, while the Docker image requirements for `online_rl.py` can be met through careful `BUILD` rules:

 ```py
 def experiment(name: str):